Private industry leads America's first Moon landing since Apollo

 Making matters more fraught is the fact it is the first launch for ULA's Vulcan, although the company boasts it has a 100 per cent success rate in its more than 150 prior launches.

-ULA's new rocket is planned to have reusable first-stage booster engines, which the company, a joint venture between Lockheed Martin and Boeing, expects will help it achieve cost savings.
+ULA's new rocket is planned to have reusable first-stage booster engines, which the company, a joint venture between Lockheed Martin and Boeing, expects will help it save cost.

 Science instruments, human remains

-On board Peregrine are a suite of scientific instruments that will probe radiation and surface composition, helping to pave the way for the return of astronauts.
+On board Peregrine is a suite of scientific instruments that will probe radiation and surface composition, helping to pave the way for the return of astronauts.

 The Navajo Nation, America's largest Indigenous tribe, has said sending these to the Moon desecrates a body that is sacred to their culture and has pleaded for the cargo's removal.
 Though they were granted a last-ditch meeting with the White House, NASA and other officials, their objections have been ignored.